Case studies: Choosing between the student grant and Back to Education Allowance.

 Peter has been getting a One-Parent Family Payment for 3 years and is starting a full-time course in higher education at third level:

-Peter is getting a One-Parent Family Payment which means he has two options and will need to work out which will give him the higher income.
+Peter is getting the One-Parent Family Payment which means he has 2 options and will need to work out which will give him the higher income.

 1. Peter can stay on his One-Parent Family Payment and get a student grant (both maintenance and fee components).
 If he chooses this option he will continue to get his One-Parent Family Payment at his current rate as well as the grant.
 However, he will lose any secondary benefits such as Rent Supplement.
 If he is getting a Housing Assistance Payment (HAP), he must notify the local authority and the maintenance component of his grant may be assessed as income.